Interstate and New Zealand case transfers - advice

 See procedure Interstate and New Zealand transfers for tasks that must be undertaken.

-In the exceptional circumstance of the transfer not being accepted, a Director must inform the sending state in writing of the refusal to accept the transfer, and the reasons why the transfer cannot be accepted.
+In the exceptional circumstance of the transfer not being accepted, a senior manager (CPP6 or above) must inform the sending state in writing of the refusal to accept the transfer, and the reasons why the transfer cannot be accepted.
 Exceptional circumstances may be that the transfer is contrary to the child's best interests, it is not legally possible or the case is exceptional and it is clearly impractical to accept the transfer.
 The sending state may subsequently request a review of that decision, as set out in the Interstate child protection protocol.

 Transfer child without transferring the order (in or out of Victoria)